PmagPy/PmagPy/CONTRIBUTING.md

 - Create a pip release.

-    + **Note:** To make a pip release, you must have a PyPI account and be added as an Owner or Maintainer of pmagpy and pmagpy-cli.
+    + **Note:** Before you can make a pip release, you must have a PyPI account and be added as an Owner or Maintainer of pmagpy and pmagpy-cli.
+You will need to install twine using `pip install twine`.
+You will also need to create a .pypirc file in your home directory (see [sample .pypirc file](http://github.com/PmagPy/PmagPy/example_pypirc)).

     + These are the steps to make a pip release for pmagpy and pmagpy-cli.